EVerest/EVerest/docs/index.rst

 With our |link_youtube| channel, you can stay up-to-date with webinars and get insights from the Technical Steering Committee recordings.

+And last but not least, also have a look at section :ref:`FAQ And Best Practices <faq_main>` in this documentation page to find topics that sometimes people get stuck with.

 Social Media
 ============